awsdocs/emp-user-guide/doc_source/emp-deploy.md

    + Shortcuts for a path in the user desktop or **Start** menu are translated to the equivalent of the directory of the public profile\.
    + Any file type associations specified in the `FileAssociation.xml` are created in HKLM root key of the registry\.
    + If the `/deploydir` switch is provided, the package is copied to the specified folder\.
-**Note**
-The EMP package application registry is not written until a shortcut is first launched\.
+   + The `/DeployAllRegistry` switch makes the EMP package accessible for all users at the machine level\.